mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 ![alt text](/images/docs/protocol-bpio2/f33267dd266389489198f64e70e020669f340f66.png)

 The Bus Pirate BPIO2 binmode is a [FlatBuffers](https://flatbuffers.dev/) interface designed for simple and complete control of the Bus Pirate hardware from an application or script.
-It allows for sending and receiving data in a structured format, enabling various operations such as reading and writing to GPIO pins, controlling peripherals, and more.

 Pre-compiled BPIO2 FlatBuffer "tooling" is available for [a bunch](https://github.com/DangerousPrototypes/BusPirate-BPIO2-flatbuffer-interface) of common languages.
 This means you can easily integrate the BPIO2 protocol into your projects without needing to write extensive parsing or serialization code.